jjafuller/beercitycode-2017/README.md

 * Strategies for learning React
 * How an HTTP Request Becomes a Phone Call
 * Making ReactJS work with ASP.NET Core MVC
-* From Dull to Dazzling: How Visualization enhances data comprehension
 * Lightweight Pub/Sub for Web Applications using MQTT
 * The Art & Craft of Secrets: Using the Cryptographic Toolbox
 * Become a Remote Working Pro